DenPyDev/Simple-SMS-UniText/README.md

 https://github.com/SimpleMobileTools/Simple-SMS-Messenger

-[+-] - select language for each sender (orig, target) [] - select default language for all senders except ones from first list (orig, target) [] - option to translate after receiving, manually (button (orig, target) ) [] - save sms with their original text and their translation
+[+] - select language for each sender (orig, target) [] - select default language for all NEW senders except ones from first list (orig, target) [] - option to translate after receiving, manually (button (orig, target) ) [+] - save sms with their original text and their translation

 issues
 [] - in first run i guess all messages in SMS db treated as new? and writing to APP db is is normal?